OwaisSiddiqui/EnColor/README.md

 #### 🧠 What we learned
-We learned more intermediate HTML/CSS and how to implement it in a chrome extension. ++ other stuff
+We learned more intermediate HTML/CSS, UI/UX design, and how to implement it in a chrome extension.
+We gained experience in Python through Flask and OpenCV,

 #### 👀 What's next for enColor
 We plan on implementing more flexibility with the color changing options, allowing for users to select from a larger variety of colors to change from and to instead of focusing on the main types of color blindness.
 We also plan on implementing WebGL to allow for color manipulation in videos.